NaughtyFishies/csci-495/pidgin/pidgin.md

 Lesson 7: Practice Dialogue

-Person A: Ha you ing run right?
-(Are you running right?)Person B: No, I run no right.
-(No, I run left.)
+Person A: Ha you ing move right?
+(Are you moving right?)Person B: No, I move no right.
+(No, I move left.)

-Person A: You ed go east yesterday?
-(Did you go east yesterday?)Person B: No, I ed go west.
+Person A: You ed move east yesterday?
+(Did you move east yesterday?)Person B: No, I ed move west.
 (No, I went west.)

-Vocabulary Quick Reference

-Pronouns: I, you, he, she, we, they

-Verbs: go, come, eat, drink, see, speak, know, want, run, love, think

-Directions: right, no right (left), ing (toward), no ing (away), north, south, east, west

 Practice Sentences:

-I will run right.
+I will move right.

-Did she go left?
+Did she move left?

 They are coming west.

-You did not run east.
+You did not move east.

 (Answers:)

-I will run right.
+I will move right.

-Ha she ed go no right?
+Ha she ed move no right?

 They ing come west.

-You ed no run east.
+You ed no move east.

+Vocabulary:
+    # pronouns
+    "i", "you", "they", "we",
+    # verbs
+    "move", "take", "see", "say", "know", "want", "touch", "love", "hate", "think", "use", "are", "fly", "sleep", "stand",
+    # graph
+    "right", "left", "north", "south", "east", "west",
+    # grammatical
+    "no", "ha", "yes", "ed", "will", "ing",
+    # Conjunctions
+    "and", "or",
+    # Numbers
+    "one", "two", "three", "four", "five", "six", "seven", "eight", "nine", "ten", "many",
+    # Prepositions
+    "in", "on", "at", "with",
+    # Nouns
+    "food", "water", "house", "person", "child", "tree", "sun", "moon", "sky", "bird", "dog", "cat", "road", "day", "night"
+    # Adjectives
+    "big", "small", "good", "bad", "hot", "cold", "red", "blue", "yellow", "green"